 Citizenship Studies will explore real life opportunities, where you can expand your knowledge beyond the course, this may involve trips and/or talks/visits from speakers from the world outside of school.
 This course encourages participation in Debate Club, where you will improve your debate skills.
-Trips may consist of visiting local councils, trips to Reading magistrate court, trips to London.
+Trips may consist of visiting the Supreme Court, trips to Reading magistrate court, trips to London and Parliament.